ccatto/dev-handbook-catto/APIs/nestjs.md

 # Nest.js

-# NestJS Overview for C# Web API + Angular Frontend
+# NestJS Overview for Node Server Side Apps - APIs

 **NestJS** is a progressive Node.js framework for building efficient, scalable, and maintainable server-side applications.
 It uses **TypeScript** by default and is heavily inspired by Angular’s architecture, making it ideal for teams familiar with Angular.